vazquezville/whatsapp-web-clone-mern/README.md

 # whatsapp-web-clone-mern
-Clone of the web client of whatsapp, developed with MERN stack.
-For the real time messaging I'm user the Pusher services in order to achieve knowledge of other technologies besides socket.io.
+Clone of the whatsapp web client, developed with MERN stack.
+For the real time messaging I'm using the Pusher services in order to achieve knowledge of other technologies besides socket.io.

 ![Screenshot 1](https://gabrielvazquez.com/git-screen/whatsapp-web-clone-mern-01.png)
 ![Screenshot 2](https://gabrielvazquez.com/git-screen/whatsapp-web-clone-mern-02.png)